The story of ‘Infinity’ took 8 Years & 3 Continents to make happen.

 Moving to Australia & Taking A Break From Music – 4 Years Ago

-In late 2014 my life took a drastic shift when I made the decision to move to Australia with my now husband.
-I had just graduated University, had spent 4 months living and working in Europe, and was living life day by day.
+In late 2014 my life took a drastic shift when I made the decision to move to Australia with my now-husband.
+I had just graduated from University, had spent 4 months living and working in Europe and was living life day by day.

 When I moved to Brisbane, I was in for a bit of a shock.
 I had trouble finding work.
 I didn’t know anyone except for my husband (who was only a boyfriend at the time, talk about putting pressure on a relationship!) and had to figure out what the heck I was doing with my life.

 In summary, I gave music a break while I was figuring it all out.